mayurisamanta/Masai-Travels-RESTful-API/README.md

 # Masai Travels

-> Masai Travels (bus ticket reservation system) is an java application designed to provide customers with a personalized easy-to-utilize user experience for booking and purchasing tickets online.
+> Masai Travels (bus ticket reservation system) is an RESTful web service designed to provide customers with a personalized easy-to-utilize user experience for booking and purchasing tickets online.
 It stores customers' personal data records, scheduled routes, frequent trips, drop points, and other information.

 > It has 6 modules Admin, User, Reservation, Bus, Route and Feedback.

-> Masai Travels (bus ticket reservation system) application during the construct week at [Masai School](https://masaischool.com/).
+> Masai Travels (Bus ticket reservation system) application during the construct week at [Masai School](https://masaischool.com/).
 Completed the project in five days with a team of five aspiring developers.

 # Features